taverna-extras/taverna-server-docker/README.md

 subsequent replies, so remember to access with the full hostname if the installation is to be used outside `localhost`.

+### Default users
+The docker image has 3 default users included, see the file users.properties for more info.
+taverna: password 'taverna'
+taverna_alt: password 'qwerty'
+admin: password ADMIN
+You should change these via the admin interface available via `/admin`.

 ### Building the image from scratch

 Clone this repository to your local machine and run: